 Many homestays also offer guided tours, meditiation, and (best of all) authentic home-cooked Nepalese food.

-If floating down a sun-bathed river, camping on white river beaches, and getting far away from clamoring cities sounds good to you, then you’ve got to try white water rafting in Nepal.
+If white water rafting down a river, camping on riverside beaches, and getting far away from clamoring cities sounds good to you, try white water rafting in Nepal.

 There are challenging rapids for rafters and kayakers in the October/November season, where you can pass through a gorge with the high Annapurna Himalayas looming above.